 Wisconsin Rental Lease Agreements

-The Wisconsin Rental Lease Agreements are legal documents that formulate the rental of a property by a landlord that will be used by a tenant for residential purposes.
-By signing the document, both parties agree to abide by a variety of duties related to matters like the payment of rent, entry to the rental property, and household repairs.
+The Wisconsin Rental Lease Agreements are legal instruments that set the specifics of a situation in which a rental property (be it commercial or residential) will be leased to one (1) or more tenants.
+By signing the document, all parties agree to abide by a variety of conditions and duties related to matters similar to the payment of rent, entry to the rental property, household repairs, and many more.

-Wisconsin has a relatively large number of disclosures landlords are required to make to tenants.
-In order to comply, landlords must make such disclosures within the specified period of time, as required by state law.
+Wisconsin has a relatively large number of disclosures landlords are required to make to tenants, as stated in the sections below.

 Types of Agreements

-Lease to Own Agreement – The two parties to this agreement—a landlord and tenant—agree that should certain conditions be adequately met, the tenant may purchase the rental property from the landlord.
+Lease to Own Agreement – Used for establishing an agreement where two parties—a landlord and tenant—agree that the tenant may purchase the rental property from the landlord at the end of the lease’s duration (if they so choose).

 Month-to-Month Lease Agreement – Contrasting to leases that last one (1) year or longer, this lease lasts only one (1) month at a time, automatically renewing if neither party terminates it.